elliotpark410/convert-docs/README.md

 ## Usage Instructions

-Start by exporting a Postman collection to this directory, then use the following in command line:
+Start by going to command line and enter:

 `
 npm install